 Yes, it does snow in Melbourne, but it’s a rare occurrence.
 However, if you are planning a winter holiday in Melbourne, you might need a warm coat as it can get very cold.

 Does it Snow in Victoria, Australia?

 Yes, several regions like Falls Creek, Hotham, and Mount Buller in Victoria receive snow during the winter season.
 Skiers and snowboarders visiting the alpine regions in Victoria are in for a treat!

 Does it Snow in Perth, Australia?

-No, snowfall has never been recorded in Perth, but the temperatures can be quite low during winter.
+No, snowfall has never been recorded in Perth, but temperatures can drop quite low during winter.

 Does it Snow in Queensland, Australia?

 There’s no prolific snowfall in Queensland.
-However, snowfall does occur, but it doesn’t last longer than a day.
+However, snowfall does occur and it doesn’t last longer than a day.

 Does it Snow in Canberra?

-Yes, but it’s occasional.
-However, a three-hour drive from Canberra is Snowy Mountains, home to popular ski resorts like Perisher, Selwyn Snow Resort, Thredbo, and Charlotte Pass.
+Yes, but it’s a rare occurrence.
+However, a three-hour drive from Canberra is Snowy Mountains, home to popular ski resorts like Perisher, Thredbo and Charlotte Pass.